virtual-cast/Zenject/Documentation/AutoMocking.md

 Then you can implement the fields of the IWebServer interface and configure them based on what you want to test on Foo.
 Hopefully You can see how this can make life when writing tests much easier.

-Zenject also allows you to even avoid having to write the MockWebServer class in favour of using a library called "Moq" which does all the work for you.
+To avoid writing all the mocking classes, like the above MockWebServer class example.
+Zenject allows you to automate this process by using a mocking library which does all the work for you.
+Zenject supports *Moq* and *NSubstitute*.
+Both are most used in the field but have some different approaches to mocking.
+And will be handled differently in this document.

 Note that by default, Auto-mocking is not enabled in Zenject.
+If you wish to use the auto-mocking feature then you need to extract AutoMoq.zip or AutoSubstitute.zip as described below.

+## Using Moq

-If you wish to use the auto-mocking feature then you need to go to your Zenject install directory and extract the contents of "Zenject\Source\Editor\AutoMocking.zip" into that same directory.
+If you wish to use Moq then you need to go to your Zenject install directory and extract the contents of "Zenject\Source\Editor\AutoMoq.zip" into that same directory.

 Note that there are multiple versions of Moq.dll included in the zip and that you should use the one that targets the Scripting Runtime Version that you have configured in your player settings.
 Also note that if you're using Scripting Runtime Version 3.5, that you might also need to change your "Api Compatibility Level" from ".NET 2.0 Subset" to ".NET 2.0"

 After extracting the auto mocking package it is just a matter of using the following syntax to mock out various parts of your project: